Overview

 • Effective Treatment of Chronic Fatigue Syndrome and Fibromyalgia - A Randomized, Double-Blind, Placebo-Controlled, Intent-To-Treat Study [Teitelbaum2000]

-• Naturopathic, Complimentary and Alternative Treatments
+• Naturopathic, Complementary, and Alternative Treatments

-• [Holtorf2008a] Has a great review; however it must be accessed using the wayback machine.
+• [Holtorf2008a] Has a great review; however it must be accessed using the Wayback Machine.

 • Treat hypothyroid if present.